Construction, Start-Up, Training & Maintenance Phases

-- Before start-up, ensure ventilation or exhaust system satisfies engineering and design documents.
+- Before startup, ensure your ventilation or exhaust system satisfies engineering and design documents.

 The Start-Up Phase

-- Component base line documentation: Baseline information should also be recorded for all other system components, including dust capture hood static, dust collector and safety monitoring filter system (HEPA) static pressures, and main duct velocity pressure, to ensure it complies with the level recorded in your state permit application.
+- Component baseline documentation: Record baseline information for all other system components, including dust capture hood static, dust collector and safety monitoring filter system (HEPA) static pressures, and main duct velocity pressure to ensure it complies with the level recorded in your state permit application.

-- Industrial hygiene particulate air sampling: Monitor air for particulates to ensure that dust sources are controlled to the level desired.
+- Industrial hygiene particulate air sampling: Monitor air for particulates to ensure that dust sources are controlled to the desired level.
 Make modifications to the dust control system components as needed and then update component baseline documentation.

 Plant supervisory, production and maintenance personnel should be trained in the following areas: